-For most of us, your home is the single largest investment you will ever make.
-And it’s not just the four walls and floors – it’s everything you put into it that makes it yours.
 Whether it’s a new Pottery Barn sofa or an heirloom piece from Aunt Rose, you want your investment to last and to look good doing it.
 To keep your hardwood floors and fine furnishings looking their best, you need to protect them from the damage of the sun.
-Here’s how to prevent furniture fading:

 What Causes Furniture Fading

-First, let’s understand what causes furniture fading to begin with.
+There are three main forms of solar energy that cause fading.
 UV light is the biggest culprit, but it only accounts for about 40% of the problem.
 The rest of the cause of fading floors and furnishings is due to visible light and infrared light or solar heat energy.
-This means that simply blocking UV rays from entering your home won’t completely stop fading.
-You need to do something to reduce the heat and light entering your windows.

 The miscellaneous 10% of the problem consists of things that don’t involve your windows.
 For instance, light fixtures can emit heat, UV, and visible light.
 Did you know that the heat from your body when you sit on your sofa can eventually cause fading as well?

-And while you don’t want to stop sitting on your couch, there are some practical things you can do to reduce furniture fading:
+And while you don’t want to stop sitting on your couch, there are some practical things you can do to reduce furniture fading.

-Keep Furniture Out of Direct Sunlight
+Keep Furniture Out of Direct SunlightProtect Your Hardwood Floors Crop -

 This seems like a no-brainer, right?
 But depending on the size of your room and the placement of the windows, it may not be possible to avoid the sun.
 If you can, move important pieces of furniture or art out of the direct line of the sun.
 This will greatly reduce the chance of fading.